sheylaperez96/python-challenge/README.md

 ### Background
 Inside the PyBank > Resources folder, there's a "budget_data" csv file that contains two columns ("Date" and "Profit/Losses")

-I created a python script to calculate the following metrics using budget_data.csv:
+Using budget_data.csv, I created a python script to calculate the following metrics:
 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period
 - The changes in "Profit/Losses" over the entire period, and then the average of those changes